-The Master of Science in Justice Administration at University of Louisville is designed for law enforcement, investigation, security or corrections professionals who want to earn their advanced degree from a highly reputable institution and who intend to pursue positions of leadership.
+The Master of Science in Criminal Justice (Justice Administration) at University of Louisville is designed for law enforcement, investigation, security or corrections professionals who want to earn their advanced degree from a highly reputable institution and who intend to pursue positions of leadership.

-As the emerging issues related to crime, terrorism and criminal justice become more complex every day, more employers seek highly knowledgeable and skilled professionals who can effectively implement modern law enforcement methods, solve intricate criminal justice problems through evidence-based solutions, and contribute to advancement of justice administration field.
+As the emerging issues related to crime, terrorism and criminal justice become more complex every day, more employers seek highly knowledgeable and skilled professionals who can effectively implement modern law enforcement methods, solve intricate criminal justice problems through evidence-based solutions, and contribute to advancement of the criminal justice and justice administration field.

-Our online degree program in Justice Administration prepares you to be that professional.
+Our online degree program in Criminal Justice prepares you to be that professional.

 The Department of Justice Administration at the University of Louisville has developed educational partnerships that provide additional financial support through scholarships to all students who qualify*.